-Businesses generating their own electricity through commercial or agricultural solar earn credits for the energy they generate, but can’t consume.
-The management program designed to capture and manage this overproduction is called Net Energy Metering (NEM 3.0) – potential changes to the program will soon have an impact on all new solar projects.
+Businesses generating their own electricity through commercial or agricultural solar earn credits for the energy they generate, but can’t consume, the management program designed to capture and manage this overproduction is called Net Energy Metering (NEM 3.0) – potential changes to the program will soon have an impact on all new solar projects.

 Net Energy Metering’s export compensation has been a key factor in commercial solar adoption, as it can significantly affect the payback period of a system.
 Under the current program, NEM 2.0, retail credit from overproduction sent back to the grid is valued at $0.25kWh.

 The utility rewards the system with a $0.23kWh credit to be used when the system doesn’t produce enough.
 With the proposed changes of NEM 3.0, the utility returns your credit at an 80% reduction in value, a measly $0.04kWh credit.

 Thankfully, there should be a small window of time for new commercial solar projects to avoid the substantial changes NEM 3.0 brings.
 With the vote expected to occur in December 2021, there is an expected 90-day buffer that will allow new applicants to be grandfathered into the previous iteration of net energy metering (NEM 2.0).

 Many businesses, organizations and solar advocates have strongly advised against these harsh proposed changes.
 California is an industry leader in solar – policy decisions made in Sacramento typically sets the precedent for other states.
 These changes should be determined in December, voted for in January and could be effective as soon as spring of 2022.